Agentic Trader Docs

 pnpm start:tui

-First things to inspect when something feels wrong
+First places to inspect when something feels wrong

 • doctor output